XroadMedia/qproxy/README.md

 Many parameters are currently hardwired, and should be configurable instead.

-Undeliverable requests should be deleted after a configurable amount of time.
+Undeliverable requests should be deleted (or archived) after a configurable amount of time.

-There is no facility for monitoring, except by parsing the log.
-The idea is to provide some monitoring data (probably collected using [Metrics](http://metrics.codahale.com) through a servlet.